salvalcantara/pid-tuning-bda58/src/pages/index.md

       - content: |
           #### Control practitioners

-          *   See optimal and robust control in action
+          *   See optimal and robust control at the PID level
           *   Consider new tuning rules
           *   Compare with Lambda Tuning, Ziegler–Nichols, etc
           *   Benefit from additional insights